owbleker/dept-assignment/README.md

 This project was created by Olivier Bleker for DEPT Agency.
 It was made using React 17 and SASS.
 This was my first time really working with React, so it was a great learning experience and challenge that i thoroughly enjoyed!

+To run this application on your local machine, please make sure you have NPM installed.

 ## Running the application

 After downloading the zip file, first navigate to the folder in your terminal.